initpy/go-book/colophon.rst

 the `Apache License, version 2.0`_

 The examples provided in this book are in public domain.
-You can do whatever you want with them and I claim no responsability over their use.
+You can do whatever you want with them and I claim no responsibility over their use.
 Just leave me alone.

 The whole work is produced in HTML5, and I don't care if your browser is old.